ramirezramiro/zephyr-secure-supervisor/README.md

 That leaves roughly 600 B of headroom for logs/buffers.
 [Read more](docs/memory_budget.md) (`docs/memory_budget.md`) for tuning tips before re-enabling optional services.

+> **Headroom warning:** Both the production image (~92–93 % RAM) and the provisioning overlay (~96 % RAM) are already operating at the edge of what the STM32L053R8 can handle.
+Any meaningful security hardening (secure storage, tamper logging, rotation logic) will either need to trade off existing functionality or move to a higher-spec MCU.
+Treat this branch as a reference design for constrained boards rather than a platform for piling on new features.

 ### Deployment Guidance

 - Curve25519-backed build = minimum-viable demo (per-device scalars, session salts, MAC tags) but no spare SRAM or secure storage.